markschaake/blog/_posts/2016-02-28-service-function.md

 trait AsyncFooRepository extends AsyncService[FooRequest]
 ```

-## Mapping an AsyncService to a SyncService
+## Generically Map an AsyncService to a SyncService

 I frequently work on non-blocking web applications.
-Often times, we need CLI that use the services defined in our production web application.
+Often times, we need a CLI that use the services defined in our production web application.
 It can be annoying to work with async services in a CLI.
 It would be great if I could map an `AsyncService` to a `SyncService` and just use the synchronous version.
 Here's how we can do that:

 ```scala

 trait SyncFooRepository extends SyncService[FooRequest] trait AsyncFooRepository extends AsyncService[FooRequest]